Classic Swiss Fondue

 - 13 ounces Gruyère cheese, coarsely grated (about 4 cups) Add to list

 - 13 ounces Emmental cheese, coarsely grated (about 4 cups) Add to list

 - 1 tablespoon all-purpose flour Add to list

 - 2 to 4 tablespoons Kirsch Add to list

-- 2 1/2 pounds crusty bread, cut into cubes (about 7 to 8 per person) Add to list
+- 2 1/2 pounds crusty bread, cut into cubes (7 to 8 cubes per person) Add to list

-Rub the cut garlic around the inside of the fondue pot.
-Pour in the wine and bring it to a boil on the stove.
-Reduce heat to simmering.
+Rub cut garlic around the inside of the fondue pot.
+Pour in wine and bring it to a boil on the stove.
+Reduce heat to a simmer.